gcarreno/setup-lazarus/README.md

 **NOTE**

-> At this moment, there's an issue with the retrieved install execuatbles for Windows.
+> At this moment, there's an issue with the retrieved install executables for Windows.
 > I'm trying to get to the bottom of why, but it's going to take some time.
-> I suggest you turn cache off if you're going to compile for Windows.
+> I suggest you turn the cache off if you're going to compile for Windows.

 ## Platforms